kontent-ai/integration-commercetools/README.md

 # Kentico Kontent Custom Element: commercetools

-This [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) gives editors a way to INSERT PURPOSE.
+This [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) gives editors a way to select products from commercetools.

 ## Features

-- Editors can ...
+- Editors can...
+  - Search for products in all languages in the commercetools project
+  - Select a single product (or one of it's variants)
 - Optional debug panel for diagnostics

 ## Quick testing